Well, you aren’t the only one. Over 30% of American households own at least one cat. This may be the reason why cats go viral on the internet!

 As much as we love cats, we find it hard to decipher their language.
 The language of cats has been a mystery to humans since ancient times.

 The Ancient Egyptians were the first to domesticate cats.
-They considered the animals to sacred.
+They considered the animals to be sacred.
 In fact, the goddess of fertility and motherhood, Bast, was a cat goddess.

 Archaeologists discovered many cats and kittens in Egyptian tombs.
 Egyptians mummified the furry animals along with members of the royal family.